konstellation-io/kdl-project-template/README.md

 the test will run without the fixture, and will fail because the required data directory does not exist.

-To learn more about pytest fixtures, see the documentation on [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html).
+To learn more, see the documentation on [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html).